 Pooja is a seasoned executive coach, team coach, and consultant with extensive experience in leadership development, change management, and diversity & inclusion.
 She has worked with senior leaders across industries, helping organizations drive transformation through diagnostics, agile methodologies, and evidence-based coaching.
 Drawing from mindfulness, psychodrama, positive psychology, and cognitive behavioral therapy, she enables individuals and teams to unlock their full potential.
 In her corporate career, Pooja held multiple leadership positions at a Big 4 firm, leading change management initiatives for Fortune 100 companies across the US, Europe, and Asia.
 She managed high-performing, multicultural teams, delivering large-scale projects for clients such as American Express, Cisco, and Vodafone.
 A recognized expert in talent and leadership trends, she has co-authored reports with NASSCOM and NHRDN.
 Passionate about inclusive workplaces, she consults on gender, diversity, and inclusion policies, with clients including Schneider Electric, Amazon, and ILO.

-As a young feminist researcher and practitioner with 2+ years of experience in the development sector, Apoorva’s work is highly embedded in gender and human rights research.
-Her work is currently focused on feminist pedagogy, organizational assessments, and capacity building.
-She is also engaged in gender and data intersections, using data visualization and evidence generation to bridge gaps in gender research and make insights accessible.
+Apoorva is feminist researcher and practitioner with over two years of experience in the development sector.
+Her work is grounded in gender justice and human rights, with a strong focus on feminist pedagogy, research, evaluations, and capacity strengthening.
+She is particularly interested in the intersections of gender and data, leveraging data visualization and evidence generation to bridge research gaps and make insights more accessible and actionable.
 Apoorva holds a Master’s degree in Global Studies from Ambedkar University and a Bachelor’s in Political Science from Gargi College, University of Delhi.
-She has contributed to research-driven initiatives on education, gender, and social justice through her work with organizations like ICRW and GIST Impact.
-She founded and led a social initiative, Sakhi Saathi, focused on empowering domestic workers and their children, addressing critical issues of education and SRHR.
+She has contributed to research-driven initiatives on education, gender, and social justice through her work.
+Her experience spans in research and advocacy.
+Sakhi Saathi, a social initiative that she led, focused on empowering domestic workers and their children, addressing critical issues such as education and SRHR.
 With a deep commitment to driving social impact, she aspires to continually expand her expertise and contribute to meaningful change.

 Zarka, born and raised in Jammu and Kashmir, she holds a postgraduate degree in Gender Studies from Ambedkar University, Delhi and a bachelor’s degree in Literature and History from Gargi College, University of Delhi.
 With a passion for human rights and gender equality, since her early college years Zarka has actively engaged with organizations dedicated to social causes.
 Zarka has also worked closely with grassroot organizations in Kashmir, including the JKCCS and APDP.
 Her master’s thesis, titled “Enforced Silences: A Study of Women’s Mourning and Resistance,” explores the gendered experiences of loss and suffering among women in the Kashmir conflict.
 Following her postgraduate studies, Zarka was a fellow at IUIF, where she received intensive training in communication and media-related fields.
 In 2022, she was awarded the IUIF Fellowship Grant for her podcast proposal placing it among the nine communication projects unconditionally approved by the distinguished jury within the entire cohort.